 When Do I Need To Get The Vet Involved?

-Sometimes though, this is the best (and only) option and it is something we have been forced to do a couple of times.
+Sometimes though, this is the best (and only) option.
 It’s not the cheapest option but it may be the best option for your Maine Coon.

 You don’t need a whole variety of equipment to brush a Maine Coon but you do need a regular grooming Maine groom.
 A slicker brush, a detangler, a comb and a seam ripper make the perfect brush and grooming kit.

 Regular grooming from a youmg age to prevent knots is the key to succesful Maine Coon grooming.